* SoftBank hit by double whammy of Huawei and network disruption

-Losses intensified later in the session as index heavyweight SoftBank Group Corp tumbled, hit by the news about Huawei and a partial disruption to its mobile phone service.
+Losses intensified later the session as index heavyweight SoftBank Group Corp tumbled, hit by the news about Huawei and a partial disruption to its mobile phone service.

 Canada's Department of Justice said on Wednesday Huawei's global chief financial officer Meng Wanzhou is now facing extradition to the United States.
 The arrest is related to violations of U.S. sanctions, a person familiar with the matter said.